freeCodeCamp/guide/src/pages/articles/certificates/add-different-padding-to-each-side-of-an-element/index.md

 ---
-title: Add Different Padding To Each Side of An Element
+title: Add Different Padding to Each Side of an Element
 ---
 CSS allows you to control the padding of an element on all four sides with `padding-top`, `padding-right`, `padding-bottom`, and `padding-left` attributes.